 If you’re interested in inviting me to an event, please send me an email through the contact form.
-Some of my recent talks are listed below to give you a flavour for what to expect.
+Some of my recent talks are listed below to give you a flavor for what to expect.

 Getting back into the (right) deliverables business

 I feel a little bad for the static wireframe.
 It’s had a bad year.
 In fact, UX deliverables in general have had a bad couple of years.
-There’s a growing skepticism about the value of Personas and other traditional UX artefacts, as well as an onslaught of “get out of the deliverables business” refrains from Lean methodologies.
+There’s a growing skepticism about the value of Personas and other traditional UX artifacts, as well as an onslaught of “get out of the deliverables business” refrains from Lean methodologies.